 Other fractures may need orthopaedic surgery to set the bone (open reduction).
 Once the bone fragments are set, they are held together with pins, plates, or screws.
 Fractures that disrupt the joint surface (articular fractures) usually need to be set more precisely to restore the joint surface as smooth as possible.
 On occasion, bone may be missing or be so severely crushed that it cannot be repaired.
 In such cases, a bone graft may be necessary.
 In this surgery procedure, bone is taken from another part of the body to help provide more stability.
 Sometimes bone graft substitutes may be used instead of taking bone from another part of the body.

 Fractures that have been set may be held in place by an “external fixator,” a set of metal bars outside the body attached to pins which are placed in the bone above and below the fracture site, in effect keeping it in traction until the bone heals.

 Once the fracture has enough stability, motion exercises may be started to try to avoid stiffness.
 Your hand surgeon can determine when the fracture is sufficiently stable.

-Perfect alignment of the bone on X-ray is not always necessary to get good function.
+When fractures require surgery, perfect alignment of the bone on X-ray is not always necessary to get good function.
 A bony lump may appear at the fracture site as the bone heals and is known as a “fracture callus.”
 This functions as a “spot weld.”
 This is a normal healing process and the lump usually gets smaller over time.
 Problems with fracture healing include stiffness, shift in position, infection, slow healing, or complete failure to heal.
 Smoking has been shown to slow fracture healing.
-Fractures in children occasionally affect future growth of that bone (see the brochure/web page on Fractures in Children).
+Fractures in children occasionally affect future growth of that bone.
 You can lessen the chances of complication by carefully following your hand surgeon’s advice during the healing process and before returning to work or sports activities.
 A hand therapy program with splints and exercises may be recommended by your physician to speed and improve the recovery process.